Did you know that we are in Ordinary Time?

 Ordinary Time occurs from the day after Pentecost until the first Sunday in Advent.
-This year it lasts from June 13 to November 26, 2011.
-That’s a long time – it takes up the biggest chunk of the annual pie shown on the right.
+That’s a long time!
+It takes up the biggest chunk of the annual pie shown on the right.
 Incidentally, Pentecost is the smallest slice of the pie – it lasts only one day!
 (Pentecost, celebrated 50 days after Easter Sunday, marks the day when the Holy Spirit came to Jesus’ disciples.)

 Or is there?

 Might I challenge you to change your perception of Ordinary Time by practicing one small, ah, ordinal thing?

 Count the extraordinary in the everyday ordinary.

 Seek God in the ordinary events of life.
 Whether it is in the natural world around you or the wonder of people interacting, or something as simple as laughter.
 Notice the presence of God in the commonplace.
 Keeping an ordinal list can help you obverse the extraordinary ordinary that is happening all around you!

 How will you note ordinary time as extraordinary?

 “Kids on a dock” by anolobb, originally licensed on flickr under Creative Commons (BY NC-SA 2.0); photo no longer available.

 View the chart I created here.